owncloud-archive/documentation/admin_manual/configuration/config_sample_php_parameters.rst

 	  ),

 Your list of trusted domains that users can log into.
 Specifying trusted domains prevents host header poisoning.
+These values will be matched against the HTTP host header, i.e. the hostname entered by the user in their browser, regardless of IP address or canonical hostname of the server.
 Do not remove this, as it performs necessary security checks.

+In the rare case that your server does not have a stable IP address or stable hostname, you can use a star as a wildcard.
+For example, if your DHCP server might issue any IP address on the ``192.168.1`` network for your server, a value of ``192.168.1.*`` can be used.
+Note that any use of the wildcard will reduce security and should only be made if you are certain that no host header poisoning can occur from the matching domains.

 ::